Auto Industry Trends: 2020 and Beyond Will Be Great for Car Buyers

 Now why would either of these companies want to partner with Google?
 Because Google is the clear leader in search and a partnership would make their lead business jump through the roof without a financial strain.
 Right now they shell out millions for PPC ads and partnering will make more financial sense and ensure proper placement in search results.
 Not only that, but an agreement would allow them to show dealer results and a target price right on the search screen rather than having to click through and perform a second search.

 - The transition to Google means getting car prices will be easier.
 You won’t have to enter all your contact information (as a lead) in order to see prices at local dealerships.
+(Car hacks may eventually become obsolete).
 You will be able to search for a “model+options”, sort by cost, and click through to view all the details similar to how you would search for prices on flat screen TV’s.
 This will be a major shift in how lead brokers are used to operating, but I see it as inevitable.
 Can you imagine searching for a big screen and having to enter your phone number, email, and address in order to see a price?
 Online retailers would lose a lot of business and so will car lead brokers if they don’t get with the program.
 Also, because prices will be so much easier to get, competition will increase and prices will be driven downward.
 We’re likely to get to a point where you won’t have to negotiate at all after getting car prices online because car dealers will provide their lowest cost up front (just like online electronics retailers).

 - You’ll be able to complete an entire car purchase online.
 After getting a price, you will be able to finish the whole transaction online including your financing and trade-in.
 You can already get auto financing from online lenders and dealerships will follow suit or partner up.
 Same goes for your trade-in, you can already go to AutoTrader and get a free online appraisal valid for 72 hours and a service like this will be offered at the point of sale through local dealerships.
 Note: You’ll still have to negotiate your trade-in at the dealership as online offers will likely be low.